National Records of Scotland

 • when they died.

 There is an annual printed or typed index of testaments, the Calendar of Confirmations.
-From 1901 to 1959 it has been digitised and is available on Virtual Volumes in the NRS search roms.
+From 1901 to 1959 it has been digitised and is available on Virtual Volumes in the NRS search rooms.

 The Calendar covers all of Scotland and gives details of the deceased, their place and date of death, and details of when and where their testament is recorded.
 The Mitchell Library, Glasgow, also holds copies of the Calendar of Confirmations volumes up to 1936.
-From 1960 to 1985 the Calendar of Confirmations takes the form of microfiche cards.
-These have also been digitised and are digitally available under the reference SC70/20/Year (for instance SC70/20/1972).
+From 1960 to 1984 the Calendar of Confirmations takes the form of microfiche cards.
+These have also been digitised and are digitally available under the reference SC70/20/Year.

-There is a computer index from 1985-1999 in our search rooms.
-It covers part of 1999 as this was the year that the courts moved to their own database.
+Staff have access to a computer index from 1985-1999; It covers part of 1999 as this was the year that the courts moved to their own database.
+To have a search made in this please email [email protected].
+There will be a charge for the search and the production of copies from any will, confirmation or inventory.

 Orkney and Shetland from 1902